electrickite/unrelay/README.md

 ## Requirements

-  * PHP 8.2
+  * PHP 8
   * cURL extension
   * OpenSSL extension

 ## Configure

-The application will choose sensible defaults, but configuration can be provided by creating a `config.php` file in the project root, or by passing configuration in environment variables.
+The application will choose sensible defaults, but configuration can be provided by creating a `config/relay.php` file in the project root, or by passing configuration in environment variables.

 The server private key will be automatically generated on first use.
-The key will also be read from `key.pem` in the project root if it exists, or from `config.php`.
+The key will also be read from `config/key.pem` in the project root if it exists, or from `config/relay.php`.

 ## Run locally